pgandhii/Expense-Categorizer/README.md

 # The Big Idea
 Manually categorizing business expenses is slow, repetitive and incredibly time consuming.
 This project is intended to automate that process.

-The expense categorizer reads an uploaded Excel file of expenses, analyzes the merchant name and purpose, and uses ChatGPT to classfiy each transaction into the correct accounting category.
+The expense categorizer reads an uploaded Excel file of expenses, analyzes the merchant name and purpose, and uses ChatGPT to classify each transaction into the correct accounting category.

-The output is an excel file with the following new columms:
+The output is an excel file with the following new columns:
 - Predicted category code
 - Category name
 - Confidence score